jkbuha/XPS-9500-CometLake-OpenCore/README.md

 # Known Issues

-- None as far as I know.
+None as far as I know.

 # Experimental settings for faster performance and better power saving

 The following UEFI IFR settings have worked very well on my i9 and given me even better performance AND power savings.
-However YMMV and you may soft-brick your machine (and might need to RTC reset your laptop), Use with caution!
+However YMMV and you may soft-brick your machine (and might need to RTC reset your laptop).
+Use with caution!

 ```bash
 setup_var Setup 0x14  	  0x00      # Disable ACPI Debug